LuciaSegovia/geospatial_analysis/README.md

 To generate the boundaries used to generate the aggregation levels (10-60 km & Enumeration Area (EA) group & District)

 00_cleaning-boundaries.R

 00_cleaning-location.R

+For detail information on the data, methods and analysis, please check the documentation (in the doc folder)